Palestine: Geography

 Located around Nablus, Mount Gerizim is the holiest site for Samaritans.

 Areas claimed by the country, known as the Palestinian territories, lie in the Southern Levant of the Middle East region.
 Palestine is part of the Fertile Crescent, along with Israel, Jordan, Lebanon, Iraq and Syria.
 The Gaza Strip borders the Mediterranean Sea to the west, Egypt to the south, and Israel to the north and east.
 The West Bank is bordered by Jordan to the east, and Israel to the north, south, and west.
 Palestine shares its maritime borders with Israel, Egypt and Cyprus.
 Thus, the two enclaves constituting the area claimed by the State of Palestine have no geographical border with one another, being separated by Israel.
 These areas would constitute the world's 163rd largest country by land area.

-The West Bank is a mountainous region.
-It is divided in three regions, namely the Mount Nablus (Jabal Nablus), the Hebron Hills and Jerusalem Mountains (Jibal al–Quds).
-The Samarian Hills and Judean Hills are mountain ranges in the West Bank, with Mount Nabi Yunis at a height of 1030 m in Hebron Governorate as their highest peak.
-Until 19th century, Hebron was highest city in the Middle East.

-Jerusalem is located on a plateau in the central highlands and is surrounded by valleys.
-The territory consists of fertile valleys, such as the Jezreel Valley and the Jordan River Valley.
-Palestine is home to world's largest olive tree, located in Jerusalem.
-Around 45% of Palestine's land is dedicated to growing olive trees.

-Palestine features significant lakes and rivers that play a vital role in its geography and ecosystems.
-The Jordan River flows southward, forming part of Palestine's eastern border and passing through the Sea of Galilee before reaching the Dead Sea.
-According to Christian traditions, it is site of the baptism of Jesus.
-The Dead Sea, bordering the country's east is the lowest point on the earth.
-Jericho, located nearby, is the lowest city in the world.
-Villages and suburban areas around Jerusalem are home to ancient water bodies.
-There are several river valleys (wadi) across the country.
-These waterways provide essential resources for agriculture and recreation while supporting various ecosystems.

 Three terrestrial ecoregions are found in the area: Eastern Mediterranean conifer–sclerophyllous–broadleaf forests, Arabian Desert, and Mesopotamian shrub desert.
 Palestine has a number of environmental issues; issues facing the Gaza Strip include desertification; salination of fresh water; sewage treatment; water-borne diseases; soil degradation; and depletion and contamination of underground water resources.
 In the West Bank, many of the same issues apply; although fresh water is much more plentiful, access is restricted by the ongoing dispute.